emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 To take full advantage of data, it can be useful for it to be structured in a way that make manipulation and analysis easy.
-One such structure for data has been named *tidy* data [@Wickham2014tidy].
-Technically known as the 'third normal form',<!-- (was it third? see @hadley's comments on this rule in github issue.--> each variable is a column, each observation is a row, and each type of observational unit is a table. <!-- this is not true for large, multidimensional data in which dimensions (date, time) are stored in a different way from other variables --> When data is organized in this way, the duplication of information is reduced and it is easier to subset or summarize the dataset to include the variables or observations of interest.
+One such structure for data has been named *tidy* data [@Wickham2014tidy]: each variable is a column, each observation is a row, and each type of observational unit is a table.
+When data is organized in this way, the duplication of information is reduced and it is easier to subset or summarize the dataset to include the variables or observations of interest.

 <!-- include figure that shows example of untidy and equivalent tidy data? -->